EuclidProtocol/docs/docs/orderbook/concepts/architecture.md

 - Audience: Trading API integrators.
 - What this page covers: High-level system layers, rollup proof/state flow to VSL, and how API surfaces map to those layers.
 - Where to go next: Read [Reliability Model](./reliability.md), then the public interfaces in [Engine API](../developer-reference/engine-api.md), [OMS API](../developer-reference/oms-service.md), and [Market Data API](../developer-reference/market-data.md).
-For chain-side settlement context, see [Virtual Settlement Layer](../../Architecture%20Overview/Architecture/Virtual%20Settlement%20Layer/virtual-settlement-layer.md).
+For chain-side settlement context, see [Liquidity Consensus Layer](../../Architecture%20Overview/Concepts/Liquidity%20Consensus%20Layer.md).

 ## Rollup Settlement Model
 This orderbook runs as a rollup execution layer: